 The smallmouth bass are transitioning at this time as well, moving to deeper water as the summer progresses.
 We continue to target these fish successfully throughout the summer in depths ranging from 8 – 35 feet of water.
 Hooking these fish in open water gives them plenty of real estate to work with resulting in some epic battles.

 Summer is also the season to fish for one of the species that make the Buffalo Niagara famous in the world of angling – WALLEYES!
 Schools of millions are in the eastern basin of Lake Erie throughout the summer.
 Getting your limit of these delicious game fish is fairly easy.
 With a full cooler of excellent table fare, you’ll have plenty of time to spend the rest of the day targeting the aforementioned quarry.

 In addition to the bass and musky opportunities, the summer months also provide some quality trout fishing on the inland creeks.
 Starting in July, we see strong hatches of tricos on most of local streams that reliably bring trout to the surface every morning.

 The late summer fishing season brings cool nights and retreating water temps.
 This marks the beginning of some the best fishing we encounter all year.
 This is when the muskies begin to get particularly snappy and are more willing to move off the bottom to chase a fly.

 At the same time, Chinook (King) Salmon are beginning to stack up around the mouths of Lake Ontario tributaries.
-Hooking salmon on the fly while their still silver and full of moxy is really something to behold.
-These giant hard-fighting fish will test your metal when they aggressively take your streamer and make blistering, drag-screaming runs for the middle of the lake.
+Hooking salmon while their still silver and full of moxy is really something to behold.
+These giant hard-fighting fish will test your metal when they aggressively take your baits and make blistering, drag-screaming runs for the deep water.

 Give us a call to experience the best summer fishing the Buffalo Niagara Region has to offer!